MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ## Data protection app configuration scenarios

-Edge for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Microsoft Endpoint Manager with an Intune App Protection Policy applied:
+Edge for iOS and Android supports app configuration policies for the following data protection settings when the app is managed by Microsoft Endpoint Manager with an Intune App Protection Policy applied, which requires an account to be signed into the app:

 - Manage restricted web sites
 - Manage NTLM single sign-on sites